Is Casa Batlló Worth It in 2026? Honest Review + Tips

 The audio guide plays inspirational music (it kind of reminded me of Jurassic Park) and explains the history and design of each room.

-One standout feature is the light well in the center of the house, which features ceramic tiles with different shades of blue, along with a ventilation system that was ahead of its time.
+One standout feature is the light well in the center of the house, which has ceramic tiles with different shades of blue, along with a ventilation system that was ahead of its time.

 Private Residence of the Batlló Family

-Included in the Gold ticket only is the Private Residence of the Batlló Family, which is located at the back of the house.
+Included in the Gold and Platinum tickets is the Private Residence of the Batlló Family, which is located at the back of the house.

 You’ll get to see an office space, sitting room, bedroom, and bathroom, all decorated with original furniture from the time period.